jackdewinter/pymarkdown/newdocs/src/user-guide.md

 <!-- pyml enable no-multiple-space-atx-->
 ```

-Care must be taken when using these pragmas to disable triggering of failures by
+Care must be taken when using these Pragmas to disable triggering of Rule Failures
-the Rule Engine.
+by the Rule Engine.
 There are three things to keep in mind:

-- Pragmas can only *disable* and *enable* the triggering of failures for rules that
+- Pragmas can only *disable* and *enable* the triggering of Rule Failures for Rule
-  are already enabled.
-In other words, in the above example, Rule `MD019` must already
+  Plugins that are already enabled.
+In other words, in the above example, Rule Plugin
-  be enabled for the pragma to have any effect.
+  `MD019` must already be enabled for the Pragma to have any effect.
-- More specific pragmas (`disable-next-line` and `disable-num-lines`) are applied
+- More specific Pragmas (`disable-next-line` and `disable-num-lines`) are applied
-  first, and then the region pragmas (`disable` and `enable`).
+  first, and then the region Pragmas (`disable` and `enable`).
 Because of this precedence,
-  we do not suggest using both forms of pragmas in the same document, as it can
+  we do not suggest using both forms of Pragmas in the same document, as it can
-  be difficult to reason about which pragma is currently in effect.
+  be difficult to reason about which Pragma is currently in effect.
-- Region pragmas (`disable` and `enable`) do not stack.
+- Region Pragmas (`disable` and `enable`) do not stack.
 You can have two disable
-  region pragmas that disable rule `MD019`, and a single matching enable region
+  region Pragmas that disable Rule Plugin `MD019`, and a single matching enable region
-  pragma reactivates that rule, rather than requiring one enable per disable.
+  Pragma reactivates that Rule Plugin, rather than requiring one enable per disable.

-These keep pragma evaluation simple and predictable: PyMarkdown effectively tracks
+These keep Pragma evaluation simple and predictable: PyMarkdown effectively tracks
-a single on/off state per rule based on the most recent applicable region pragma
+a single on/off state per Rule Plugin based on the most recent applicable region
-and then applies any more specific one-line pragmas on top of that for the affected
+Pragma and then applies any more specific one-line Pragmas on top of that for the
-lines, without maintaining a nested stack of disable/enable scopes.
+affected lines, without maintaining a nested stack of disable/enable scopes.

 #### Extension Examples

-The two most frequently enabled extensions are for Markdown Tables and for Front
+The two most frequently enabled extensions are for Markdown Tables and for
-Matter.
-Most Markdown implementations support tables, and many systems that consume
+Front-Matter.
+Most Markdown implementations support tables, and many systems that
+consume
-Markdown and aggregate it into other formats use YAML Front Matter to carry extra
+Markdown and aggregate it into other formats use YAML Front-Matter to carry extra
 information about the documents being aggregated.

 Modifying our simple example of scanning all Markdown files in every `docs` directory,
 we get the following command line, which explicitly enables only the extensions
-needed for front matter and tables while leaving other extensions at their existing
+needed for Front-Matter and tables while leaving other extensions at their existing
 enabled/disabled defaults:

 <!-- pyml disable code-block-style-->